aangelsalazarr/ferc_data_project/README.md

 # FERC Data Projects
 Python Scripts Facilitating the Navigation of FERC Data.
 This project was directly inspired by a report I read a few years ago titled [The Era of Flat Power Demand is Over](https://gridstrategiesllc.com/wp-content/uploads/2023/12/National-Load-Growth-Report-2023.pdf) by GridStrategies (Authors: John D. Wilson and Zach Zimmerman).

 The main purpose of this project is to automate the retrieval, storing and analysis of FERC 714 Form Data.
-More specifically, I am interested in parsing through and grabbing forecast related data.
+More specifically, I am interested in parsing through and grabbing forecast related data from this report.

+Moreover, we would like to automate a process of grabing files from the FERC E-Library.

 # Issue & Solution
 The FERC website, while very *fresh*, makes it extremely difficult to access public data.
 Moreover, there currently exists no easy to use tool that can help an individual obtain FERC 714 data in an aggregate format that can then be analyzed.
 The issue I am trying to solve is simple: can i reduce labor hours and attention needed in acquiring as much FERC 714 forms as possible?